Church of God of Prophecy: Early history

 New churches were organized in North Carolina, Tennessee, and Georgia.
 The first annual meeting of all the churches was held in 1906 in Cherokee County, North Carolina, and the name "Church of God" was adopted in 1907.
 Tomlinson professed a baptism of the Holy Ghost experience in 1908, which firmly established the Church as part of the Pentecostal Movement.
 This took place under the preaching of Gaston B. Cashwell, a minister who was very influential in bringing Pentecostalism to North Carolina, the Appalachians and the east coast.
-In 1909, Tomlinson was elected General Overseer of the Church of God.
+Tomlinson was elected general overseer of the Church of God in 1909.

-The present day Church of God of Prophecy officially accepts the Bible as God's Holy Word, inspired, inerrant, and infallible and as the highest authority in matters of faith and practice.
+The present day Church of God of Prophecy officially accepts the Bible as God's holy word, inspired, inerrant, and infallible and as the highest authority in matters of faith and practice.
 This expression, rightly divided, is evidence that the early 20th century organizers of the Church of God of Prophecy were heavily influenced by the works of C. I. Scofield, in particular his writings on dispensationalism.

 In 1923, the Church of God was disrupted by matters concerning finance and governance, leading to a division.
 The largest body resulting from the division exists as the Church of God (Cleveland, Tennessee).
 What is now known as the Church of God of Prophecy was the smaller body and remained under the leadership of Tomlinson.
-Tomlinson continued as General Overseer over this church until his death in 1943.
+Tomlinson continued as general overseer over this Church until his death in 1943.

 The presbytery believed that God directed them to bring the younger son, Milton Ambrose Tomlinson (1906–1995), forward to leadership.
-This was confirmed by the General Assembly in 1944, and he became the General Overseer of the church.
+The General Assembly confirmed this in 1944, and he became the general overseer of the Church.
 The additional phrase of Prophecy was added to the name on May 2, 1952.
-Under Milton Tomlinson's leadership, the church began the White Wing Publishing House, White Wing Christian Bookstores, The Voice of Salvation radio and TV programs, and numerous other ministries.
-In 1961 the publishers at the White Wing Publishing House and Press considered M. A. Tomlinson to be "God's spokesman", a belief which was shared among the Church at large.
-M. A. Tomlinson served as General Overseer until 1990.
-Past educational institutions (both of which are now defunct), include the Church of God of Prophecy Bible Training Institute, and also Tomlinson College.
+Under Milton Tomlinson's leadership, the Church began the White Wing Publishing House, White Wing Christian Bookstores, The Voice of Salvation radio and TV programs, and numerous other ministries.
+In 1961, the publishers at the White Wing Publishing House and Press considered M. A. Tomlinson to be "God's spokesman", a belief which was shared among the Church at large.
+M. A. Tomlinson served as general overseer until 1990.
+Past educational institutions include the Church of God of Prophecy Bible Training Institute, and also Tomlinson College, both of which are now defunct.
 Both institutions were located in Cleveland, Tennessee.